snehal2841/Accident-detection-system/README.md

 6. python Object_detection_video.py

 ## Dataset Used

+For training we have used following standard dataset.
+1) Oxford Drive Datasets
+2) ACD3( Accident Detection dataset, Unsupervised Traffic Accident Detection in First-Person Videos)
+3) CADP (Unsupervised Traffic Accident Detection in First-Person Videos)
+4)

 The dataset for this project is a video.
 That is present in the repository as "testvideo.mp4".